mariondubuisson/csv_parsing/README.md

 - Run `python3 -m pip install -r requirements.txt` from project root.

 **Previous verifications**
-- Verify your program parameters (correction and head Pitot coeff., Rho value) in main.py
+- Verify your program parameters (corrections on DeltaP mesure, head Pitot coeff. and Rho value) in main.py
 - be sure the csv separator is a tab or change the separator parameter in line 16 of main.py
 - be sure each input csv files name is "U10h" and the altitude of the measure or change it on line 31 of main.py